acailic/acailic.github.io/_notes/oca-chapter-1.md

 - If a `package` statement is present, it must be the first non-commented line of code in the file.

+- If there is no package, default package will be created.   java.lang is default import(inside String and System).

 **Compilation**

 - If a variable declaration fails to compile, then all the following lines